-Foundation is a large-scale installation comprising a raised ornamental surface, which extends beyond the walls of the Museum’s galleries, mapping out the floor of an imaginary 18th-century pavilion.
-Hand-made tiles form intricate patterns in the baroque style, and visitors are invited to walk on the surface and experience it underfoot.
+Katrín Sigurðardóttir’s Foundation, which was Iceland’s official contribution to the 2013 Venice Biennale, is a large-scale installation comprising a raised ornamental surface.
+This massive structure extends beyond the walls of the museum’s galleries, mapping out the floor of an imaginary 18th-century pavilion.

-Foundation is conceived as a trilogy of installations.
-In the first, at the Palazzo Zenobio’s Lavanderia in Venice, the work intersected with the walls of an ancient laundry.
-In Reykjavík, the work is located at the Museum’s Harbour House, an old warehouse in downtown Reykjavík.
-Lastly in New York, it will occupy the vast gallery of SculptureCenter, which in earlier times was a trolley repair facility.
-With its historical reference, Foundation draws attention to the inherent history of its host buildings, and at each exhibition venue the pre-existing walls continue to shape the work, draw a new pattern.
-Thus, the real story — of intersecting three different buildings in three countries — will intentionally contrast the fairytale of the baroque-inspired floor.
+Foundation was conceived as a trilogy of installations: in an ancient laundry in Venice, in an old customs depository in Reykjavík and in a trolley shop from earlier times in New York.
+With its historical reference, Foundation draws attention to the inherent history of its host buildings, and they come to embody the toil of the serving trades.
+The visitor walks upon the floor of the nobleman, while the ceiling above his head is that of the servant or laborer.
+At each exhibition venue the preexisting walls continue to shape the work, draw a new pattern.
+Thus, the real story – of intersecting three different buildings in three countries – will intentionally contrast with the fairy tale of the baroque-inspired floor.